blaise-mibeck/SEM_Workflow_Manager/readme.md

 1. **Open Session Folder**: Select a folder containing SEM images.
 2. **Enter Session Information**: Provide sample ID, type, preparation method, and operator name.
 3. **Extract Metadata**: Use the Tools menu to extract metadata from images.
-4. **Select Workflow**: Choose the MagGrid workflow for hierarchical visualizations.
+4. **Select Workflow**: Choose the appropriate workflow for your analysis.
-5. **Select Collection**: Choose a discovered collection or refresh to find more.
-6. **Configure Layout**: Adjust the grid layout as needed.
+5. **Configure Layout**: Adjust the grid layout as needed.
-7. **Export Grid**: Save the visualization for use in reports.
+6. **Export Grid**: Save the visualization for use in reports.

+## ModeGrid Workflow

+The ModeGrid workflow allows you to compare SEM images of the same scene captured with different imaging modes:

+- **Secondary Electron (SED)**: Shows surface topography and provides information about surface details.
+- **Backscatter Electron (BSD)**: Provides compositional contrast based on atomic number.
+- **Topographic (Topo)**: Uses BSD detector segments to create shadow effects that enhance surface details from different directions.
+- **ChemSEM**: Chemical imaging mode that provides elemental composition information.

+### Using ModeGrid

+1. Open a session containing SEM images in different modes
+2. Switch to the "Mode Grid" tab
+3. Click "Discover Collections" to find sets of images with the same scene but different modes
+4. Select a collection and configure the grid layout
+5. Click "Create Grid" to generate the visualization
+6. Export the grid for reports or analysis

 ## Project Structure